-Penelope dubbed this summer “Mama and Penelope Camp” because she refused to go to camp this summer and only wanted to be with me.
+We dubbed this summer “Mama and Daughter Camp” because she refused to go to camp this summer and only wanted to be with me.
 I was lucky enough to be able to rearrange my work schedule and make that happen.
 To you my sweet reader, and buyer of cookbooks and other things I am affiliate for, I thank you from the bottom of my heart for the flexibility that your support gives me. 🙂

 Recently, we went to a turtle release event at the beach across the street from our neighborhood.
 Loggerhead Marine Life Center rescues sea turtles in the surrounding area and takes care of them till they are well enough to be released.
-It was a magical thing to experience with Penelope.
+It was a magical thing to experience.
 You could feel the beach pulsating with the energy of the prayers and well wishes for the turtles as they transitioned back to their natural habitat.

 This gal wasn’t so sure about going back home.
 When she reached water’s edge, she actually turned back around and started moving away from the water!
 The Loggerhead vet staff had to go and pick her up and put her in the water.
 She eventually got the hang of it and swam out to sea.

 The whole experience got me thinking about transitions.
 Periods of transition can be so difficult and uncomfortable, even if, ultimately, they lead to good things.
 I can’t even imagine how scary it is for a turtle to be rescued from the only home they know, then live in a tank for months while being poked and prodded by vets and then stared at by loud kids all day during recovery, and then thrown back into their natural environment having to process it all and survive.